juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 2. **What a person is good at**, such as the person's talents and skills.
 3. **How a person deals with life's challenges**, such as handling emotional and social challenges.

-Now comes the question: ***how could a chatbot learn each user's individual differences or personality***?
+Now comes the question: ***how can a chatbot learn each user's individual differences or personality***?
 Traditionally, psychologists learn individual differences by asking people to take item-based surveys, such as [a personality test](https://www.personalityassessor.com/ipip300/).
 In such a survey or test, people score themselves on a set of items.
 A chatbot can certainly use the same approach to learn its users' individual differences by asking each user to take an item-based test.

 However, such an approach has several drawbacks.
 First, it may be awkward to ask a user to take a test (e.g., "Welcome to Walmart, would you like to take a personality test?").
 Second, users may not be always truthful in such a test due to social desirability biases especially in high-stakes situations (see [testers cheat on the item-based self assessment](https://uh.edu/~ttian/Fan_JAP.pdf)).
 Third, the items in a test are usually come up by Psychologists in a lab, and may be out of context for some users.
 For example, if a person has never watched ballet, the test item asking him/her how much s/he likes ballet is out of context.
 Fourth, it is difficult to assess the results objectively based on self scoring.
 For example,  on the item "I love ballet", one person's self-score of 5 might mean a different degree of love than that of another person.
 Additionally, people's [individual differences do change over time](https://www.dropbox.com/s/t9yym3mw7hc34fn/Caspi%20%26%20Roberts%202001.pdf?dl=0), it would be burdensome and impractical to ask users to take tests repeatedly and track their changes.